So, we’ve been seeing each other on and off for over a year now, and I feel like we really get on. There’s something special between us.

 Matthew Allen – The year is 2057 and NASAs next mission is to send an Astronaut on a one way trip to the centre of a black hole.
 I’ll show you what it would be like as they fall in, explain what Spaghettification is and how they would be able to see the back of their own head!

 Ross Exton – Whose science is it anyway?
 I don’t know what this set will be about, because that’s up to you, the audience.
 A troop of performers will be performing a number of short skits as suggested by you.

-The gig is at the Grain Barge in Bristol on July 17th.
+The gig is at the Grain Barge in Bristol on September 18th.
 Doors open at 7pm with the gig starting at 7.30.
 We should be done by 10 and there will be an intermission.
-The gig is FREE but we’ll be collecting on the door for CALM (who work to prevent suicide, the largest killer of men under 50 in the UK) and we suggest a donation of FIVE POUNDS, all of which will go to the charity.
+The gig is FREE but we’ll be collecting on the door for Bristol Mind (who support Bristol’s mental health) and we suggest a donation of FIVE POUNDS, all of which will go to the charity.

 Me and you, Bristol.
 Me and you.